For long-distance hikers

 - Weather: With a length of 4,600 miles and lots of connecting roadwalks, pulling off a thru-hike of the NCT is a big challenge.
 One of the biggest challenges is weather encountered on an end to end hike.
 Assuming you start at a terminus, hike 4,600 miles from one end to the other, and average 20 miles per day your hike will be 200+ days or 6-8 months.
 That means you’ll have to start / finish your hike in wintry conditions in either the Adirondack Mountains of New York or on the wide open prairies of western North Dakota.
 Brrrrr!

-- The Big Mac Bridge: The NCTA’s Board policy no longer requires an end-to-end hike (or thru-hike) must include walking across the Mackinac Bridge in Michigan (it’s only walkable on Labor Day).
+- Please review the NCTA’s Board policy regarding End-to-End hikes.
+Please note the policy no longer requires an end-to-end hike (or thru-hike) to include walking across the Mackinac Bridge in Michigan (it’s only walkable on Labor Day).